BrianWeiHaoMa/csvuniondiff/README.md

 ```csvuniondiff --diff my.csv expected.csv --match-rows``` to get the rows with duplicates or
  ```csvuniondiff --diff my.csv expected.csv --match-rows --row-counts``` to
 get the count of each unique row in the result.

+## Contribution
+Feel free to open an issue if something isn't working properly or you think that another feature would be worth it to add.